Oxycodone: 7 things you should know

 1. How it works

 - Oxycodone is a morphine-like, strong pain-relieving medicine used for the relief of severe pain that is unresponsive to less potent pain-relieving medicines (analgesics).

 - Effective against moderate-to-severe pain, including cancer-related pain.

 - Oxycodone is less likely to cause an itchy rash compared to other opioids such as morphine.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Sedation which may impair your reaction skills and affect your ability to drive or operate machinery.
+- Sedation that may impair your reaction skills and affect your ability to drive or operate machinery.
 Avoid alcohol as the combination can lead to dangerous or fatal side effects.